Indoqa/logspace/demo.md

 >Uploading, preparing and storing *Events* takes a little time, since it happens in a background thread using batch processing.<br/>
 In demo mode you should see *Events* after about 20 seconds.<br/>
-In production mode you can configure the upload process, which has an affect on both upload delay and network overhead.
+In production mode you can configure the upload process, which has an effect on both upload delay and network overhead.

 The interactive frontend works with *TimeSeries*.<br/>
 A *TimeSeries* defines a single *EventProperty* from a specific *Agent* and an *Aggregation* for the values of that *EventProperty* for a certain window of time.
 It also contains settings for how to render it in a chart.